Skip to content

 • 3 min read

-Tyson Fury has hilariously revealed some of his conversations he shares with domestic foe Anthony Joshua behind closed doors.
+Tyson Fury hilariously revealed some of the conversations he shared with domestic foe Anthony Joshua behind closed doors.

 The ‘Gypsy King’ admitted he turned to dialing Joshua’s number after being unable to connect with WBC titlist Deontay Wilder on the phone.